 Our focus is on Gorillas - certainly one of nature's

 most magnificent creatures.
 They are highly endangered, and only by caring

 If you are interested in having your school group visit

 Dewar Wildlife, please contact us and we will

-endeavor to provide a unique and educational experience that will enrich
+provide your group with a unique and educational experience that will enrich

-their lives as well as impart valuable knowledge about these mangificent
+their lives as well as impart valuable knowledge about these magnificent

 Some important Facts about

 - Gorillas live in Africa with the Western Gorilla

 living in West Central Africa, and the Eastern Gorilla in East Central